 We do realize that many players build boards that warrant the use of centralized power.
-In those cases, we recommend power supplies such as the Voodoo Labs Pedal Power Digital, 4×4, and Mondo which can all power at least 4 of our pedals with 9V isolated outlets providing sufficient current.
+In addition to our Ojai high-current DC power supply, there are several other supplies on the market that will work.
+The Voodoo Labs Pedal Power Digital, 4×4, and Mondo can each power at least 4 of our pedals with 9V isolated outlets providing sufficient current.

-The Voodoo Labs Pedal Power 2+ can be used to power 2 of our smaller pedals (from outputs 5 and 6 only), but you would need to get their current doubler cable to power our larger pedals like the TimeLine, Mobius, and BigSky.
+The Voodoo Labs Pedal Power 2+ can be used to power 2 of our smaller pedals (from outputs 5 and 6 only), but you would need to get their current doubler cable to power our larger pedals such as TimeLine, Mobius, and BigSky.

 Important note: Many third party power supplies have settings that can send more than 9V to your Strymon pedal.
 Ensure that you are familiar with the settings on your power supply to avoid damaging any pedals.
 For instance, the Voodoo Lab Pedal Power 2+ has series of dip switches on the back.
 Always ensure they are set to the NORMAL position when used with any Strymon pedal.

-There are other power supply options available from manufacturers such as CIOKS, Dunlop, T-REX, Eventide, TheGigRig and many others.
-Just make sure that whichever power supply you choose is providing isolated 9V DC and at least 250mA (small pedals) or 300mA (big pedals) from a 2.1mm center-negative pin.
+There are other power supply options available from manufacturers such as Truetone, CIOKS, Dunlop, T-REX, Eventide, TheGigRig and many others.
+Just make sure that the power supply you choose provides isolated 9V DC and at least 250mA (small pedals) or 300mA (large pedals) from a 2.1mm center-negative pin.